Home » New Students

 - In “Attendees,” enter the people you would like to invite (you can invite multiple attendees).

-- Choose a start time, and duration, and optionally enable a reminder.
+- Choose a start time, and duration, and optionally enable a reminder, but keep in mind the reminder will be active for the people you invite, which I find annoying.

 - Enter any meeting notes below, such as the agenda.
 The meeting note will appear in the email body along with the details.

-3. When you successfully log into your MIIS email account for the first time, it will ask you to choose a time zone.
-We are in Pacific Time Zone (UTC-7).
+When you successfully log into your Middlebury email account for the first time, it will ask you to choose a time zone.
+We are in Pacific Time Zone (UTC-7)

 You have enough to worry about as a new student on campus, and using your computer should not be one of them.
 If you feel that your computer skills are insufficient or you find yourself struggling in your courses to keep up, Lynda online courses are a great way to build your computer skills.